viatorislye/data-science-SP25/challenges/c04-gapminder-assignment.md

 ## TASK: Your third graph
 gapminder %>%
   ggplot(aes(as.factor(year),gdpPercap)) +
-  geom_boxplot()+
+  geom_boxplot() +
   scale_y_log10()
 ```

 ![](c04-gapminder-assignment_files/figure-gfm/q5-task3-1.png)<!-- -->

-- The mean gdp per cap has increase but the range of gdp as also
+- The mean gdp per cap tends to increase but the spread of gdp as also
   increase as time goes on.